bazel-contrib/SIG-rules-authors/go-tutorial.md

 $ bazelisk run //:go-code-tutorial word
 ```

-We will talk about the "test" command later.
-As we do not have any tests defined
+We will cover the "test" command later, as we do not have any tests defined
 in the project.

 So the commands build, run, and test are pretty easy to get your head around, but the third part of the
 command was a bit confusing for me when I first learned bazel.
-The "//..." or "//:something" is
+The "//..." or "//:something"
-what is called a target.
+is called a target.

 You can refer to the documentation [here](https://bazel.build/run/build#bazel-build).
 The text "//..."
 and "//:go-code-tutorial" are all the targets in a given directory or the name of a
 specific target.
-Some commands like build and test can run multiple targets,
+Some commands like build, and test can run multiple targets,
 while a command like run can only execute one target.

 The below table provides a great guide for targets: